jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## How to scale support?

-So something had to change.
-In looking at most of the requests, they weren't anything new - it was just that pure volume that had increased.
+In looking at the requests, they really weren't anything new - it was just that pure volume that had increased.

-Many of them were product issues - places where a young app like ours just wasn't fully polished.
-As you all know, we can't just fix all the product problems in one fell swoop.
-That takes time.
+Most were product issues - places where a young app like ours just wasn't fully polished.
+As you all know, we can't just fix wave a magic wand and fix all the product problems.
+Development just takes time.

-But we could start answering these questions in other ways, besides forcing our customers to contact us for the answer.
+But we could find new ways to answer these questions, without requiring our customers to email into support.

-We decided we would find a NEW WAY to provide more scalable support.
+We could find a NEW WAY to provide more scalable support.

 ## Show me the new way

-Our major goals for this new way were two-fold:

-First, we had to scale what we were doing in support to reach more customers.
+In establishing this new way, we had two big goals:

+First, it definitely had to scale.
 We weren't planning to hire a huge support team, so we had to find a way to amplify our message.

-Second, we couldn't let the quality of support we'd always provided waver.
-Basically, we weren't OK with giving our loyal customers a shitty experience.
+Second, we weren't OK with any solutions that would take the experience our current experience our loyal customers were having and make it shitty experience.

-We've been working on this new approach for a few years now, and I'm really excited to walk you through it today.

-But first, I want to introduce you to my inspiration.
+I'm really excited to walk you through our new approach today - but first, I want to introduce you to my inspiration.

 ## Ronny Coleman is really strong